sciath/sciath/docs/design.rst

 * portable, easy to run on any system without heavy dependencies
     - SciATH works with Python 2.7 or later, with no non-standard modules required
 * usable with CI
-* that "shows you what's happening", giving you copy-pasteable commands being run, not running invisible processes, and leaving meaningful artifacts to interpret and re-run test cases
+* that "shows you what's happening", giving you copy-pasteable commands being run and leaving meaningful artifacts to interpret and re-run test cases

-We found that most existing solutions were optimized for a rather different purpose, unit testing of software libraries in serial environments.
+We found that most existing solutions were optimized for a rather different purpose: unit testing of software libraries, written in a particular language, in serial environments.

 .. _pTatin3D: https://bitbucket.org/ptatin/ptatin3d